Accommodation & Plan Search

 Kanmandaki Waterfall

-Located along National Route 292, also known as the Shiga Kusatsu Kogen Route, Kamman Waterfall is easily accessible with just a 1-minute walk from the observation deck parking lot.
+Located along National Route 292, also known as the Shiga-Kusatsu Kogen Route, Kanmandaki Waterfall is easily accessible with just a 1-minute walk from the observation deck parking lot (or less than 10 minutes forest walk from the Kanmandaki Waterfall bus stop).
 With a drop of 107 meters, it ranks as the 7th tallest waterfall in Japan.
-When capturing photographs of Kanmandaki waterfall, it is recommended to visit during the afternoon when the sunlight hits, especially during the golden hours when the western sun casts its warm glow.
+When capturing photographs of Kanmandaki Waterfall, it is recommended to visit during the afternoon when the sunlight hits, especially during the golden hours when the western sun casts its warm glow.

 07